bderembl/mitgcm_configs/README.md

 * Build mitgcm

-At this point you need a fortran compiler (and openmpi for big runs) Iin most HPC configurations, you will need to load the appropriate module.
+At this point you need a fortran compiler (and openmpi for big runs) In most HPC configurations, you will need to load the appropriate module.
 Check
 ```
 module avail
 ```